The H2 Wiki

 Right () -> pure ()

-Then we we form handleLengthMTL fooMTL, m' has to be ExceptT String m', so we end up with
+Then for handleLengthMTL operMTL to type check we need m' to be ExceptT String m.
+We end up with

 ) =>